 Jobs will come from a variety of educational backgrounds

 Training can begin while in High School and employment upon graduation

-More than 800 hard-working men and women from the RGV are already working for CB&I on their other projects on the US Gulf Coast, Rio Grande LNG will provide an opportunity for those workers to come home.
+Hundreds of hard-working men and women from the RGV are already working for McDermott (formerly CB&I) on their other projects on the US Gulf Coast, the Rio Grande LNG project will provide an opportunity for those workers to come home.

-If you’re looking for work now and willing to travel, you can search current openings with CB&I’s other projects in Texas and Louisiana, and then transfer back to the Valley when our project begins – view current job openings online here.
+If you’re looking for work now and willing to travel, you can search current openings with McDermott (formerly CB&I) other projects in Texas and Louisiana, and then transfer back to the Valley when our project begins – view current job openings online here.